Where to Calculate Stop Loss for Trading - Where to Set StopLoss Order in Forex Trading

 How to Calculate Stop Loss in Forex - Where to Set StopLoss Order in Forex

-If you opened a trade then that would mean you would limit your risk to no more than $200 for that particular trade.
+If you opened a trade position then that would mean you would limit your risk to no more than $200 dollars for that particular trade position.
 In which case you would set your stop loss order at 200 or equivalent number of pips based on your position size of the trade that you've opened - Where to Put Stop Loss in Market - Where to Put StopLoss Order Trading.
 The topic of risk management is a wide topic and it's discussed under learn equity management topics.

 Factors to Consider When Setting StopLoss - Where to Put Stop Loss in Forex